andreevWork/redux-parts/README.md

 ### Creator

-**Creator** is a function for build *actions* and *reducer*.
-* *actions* - object with functions, with pre-set types.
-These actions create a object, which you can dispatch to store.
-Redux-parts use  [flux-standard-action](https://github.com/acdlite/flux-standard-action) for create actions.
-* *reducer* - pure function.
-This function you can pass to *createStore* function.

 After you have created a [part](#part), you can create *actions* and *reducer* just pass part to Creator:
 ```javascript
 import {Creator} from 'redux-parts';